How to speak French fast

-If you’re wondering how to speak French fast, know that it won’t be easy, but it is possible if you’re motivated, diligent and realistic about your goals.
+If you’re wondering how to learn French fast, know that it won’t be easy—but it is possible if you’re motivated, diligent and realistic about your goals.

-In this post, I’ll show you how to get in the right mindset for quick success with French learning and I’ll share a six-step plan for strategic, efficient learning.
+I’ll show you how to get in the right mindset for quick success with French learning and share a seven-step plan for strategic, efficient learning.

 1. Learn the Most Common French Vocabulary and Phrases